 The Company defines its capital as equity.
-Capital requirements are driven by the Company's principal business activity of acquiring and consolidating mineral claims with the intention to option or sell the properties outright while retaining a royalty interest.
+Capital requirements are driven by the Company's exploration activities on its exploration and evaluation assets.
 To effectively manage the Company's capital requirements, the Company has a planning and budgeting process in place to ensure that adequate funds are available to meet its strategic goals.
+The Company monitors actual expenses to budget on all exploration projects and overhead to manage costs, commitments and exploration activities.